Understanding how big the problem is - that's where solving it starts. These are the numbers behind our work.

 Newcomers to Canada per year

 Canada's immigration targets continue to grow, with over half a million permanent residents, temporary workers, and international students arriving annually.
-British Columbia is one of the top destination provinces.
+Every province welcomes newcomers seeking to build a new life.

 Source: Immigration, Refugees and Citizenship Canada (IRCC)